Multidimensional Sequential Screening: Dynamic Decoupling

-Compared to the usual multi-good monopolist problem where the agent receives their full information rents $u$, allowing the principal to frontload surplus extraction leads to period two information rents given to the agent being extracted by period one transfers.\footnote{In the proof of the Lemma, we explicitly work out how the cancellation happens.} As such, the only information rents the principal needs to pay the agent are those to truthfully elicit their pre-contractual private information.
+Compared to the usual multi-good monopolist problem where the buyer receives their full information rents $u$, allowing the principal to frontload surplus extraction leads to period two information rents given to the buyer being extracted by period one transfers.
+As such, the only information rents the principal needs to pay the buyer are those to truthfully elicit their pre-contractual private information.
 These information rents are distorted by two factors.
 First, $\frac{f_\gamma(\theta|\gamma)}{f(\theta|\gamma)} = \frac{\partial}{\partial \gamma} \ln(f(\theta|\gamma)) = s(\gamma, \theta)$ is the score function measuring how much the log-likelihood of $\theta$ changes as $\gamma$ changes.
 This captures how likely $\theta$ came from one value of $\gamma$ versus another and thus governs how post-contractual utilities are passed through into information rents.
-The other $\frac{1-G(\gamma)}{g(\gamma)}$ term is the standard hazard rate; as usual, providing information rents to lower types once again leads to higher information rents to higher types.
+The other $\frac{1-G(\gamma)}{g(\gamma)}$ term is the standard hazard rate; as usual, providing information rents to lower types leads to higher information rents to higher types.